 The Hope Not Hate campaign confronts the foundations of that hatred by ensuring that both Americans and the international community have nothing to fear from the “others” (nations, cultures, religions, etc.).
 We teach students that just because someone lives their life differently from them does not mean they are any less human or any less entitled to the same rights we enjoy.
 We challenge students to envision and help foster more effective and harmonious US relations with other nations and cultures.
 Because at the end of the day we all share common values and challenges, and we need to work together collaboratively and peacefully to build a more stable, prosperous and democratic future.

 To date, our Hope Not Hate Initiative has engaged more than 20,000 students and citizens in two hundred communities from Georgia to Jordan.
-In 2016-17, we’re recruiting Hope not Hate Ambassadors to help shape the dialogue around intercultural and interfaith understanding.
-Ambassadors will:

 - Check out some ideas for launching conversations around religious pluralism in your community.

 - Check out our Hope not Hate Facebook page for inspiring photos of people who have hope not hate!